Bira/octopus-carnival/_drafts/dfrpg-adventurers-swashbuckler.md

   reroll critical failures, taking the second result instead.
 This is a mixed blessing, because it also incentivizes you to take those stupid risks for the bonus.
 The example in the book is calling out a challenge to the sleeping dragon instead of sneaking around it.
-Can't parry a fire breath!
+Not the best idea in the world but hey, you'll get a +1 to all rolls in that fight!

 - **Enhanced Time Sense** (45 points): You're so fast you can see the world in bullet time.
 You always go before everyone else in combat, and you're too fast